nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/01_showcase/scripting_environment.md

 The command line has the form of basic test commands and parameters.
 These command get converted directly into scenario control script in the order they appear.
-The user can choose whether to stay in high level executive mode, with simple commands like "run yaml=...", or to drop down directly into script design.
+The user can choose whether to stay in high level executive mode, with simple commands like "run workload=...", or to drop down directly into script design.
 They can look at the equivalent script for any command line by running --show-script.
 If you take the script that is dumped to console and run it, it should